eburghar/envlt/README.md

-vault client using jwt authentication that define environment variables from vault secrets before executing to something else
+vault client using jwt authentication that defines environment variables from vault secrets before executing to something else

 [TOC]